-The committee unanimously awards the 2025 Erich S. Gruen Prize to Phoebe Hyun (Classics, Harvard University.
+The committee unanimously awards the 2025 Erich S. Gruen Prize to Phoebe Hyun (Classics, Harvard University).
 Her paper “Do You Trust Me?
-Formations of Trust in First- to Fourth-Century CE Erythraean Trade” is a well-researched investigation of how traders of diverse origins and disparate socio-ethnic backgrounds successfully established trust networks among themselves when conducting business around the Erythraean Sea.
+Formations of Trust in First- to Fourth-Century CE Erythraean Trade” investigates how traders of diverse origins and disparate socio-ethnic backgrounds successfully established trust networks among themselves when conducting business around the Erythraean Sea, that is the stretch of ocean between the Mediterranean and Asia that encompasses the modern-day Red Sea, the Gulf of Aden, and the Indian Ocean.
+More broadly, it demonstrates how careful analysis helps to increase our appreciation of the ancient world’s interconnectedness.
 The paper will receive a cash prize of $1,000.

-The committee thanks and commends all applicants, especially Phoebe Hyun, for work that enhances our understanding of multiculturalism in and around the ancient Mediterranean, in honor of Erich Gruen’s continuing contributions to the field.
+The committee thanks and commends all applicants, above all Phoebe Hyun, for work that enhances our understanding of multiculturalism in and around the ancient Mediterranean, in honor of Erich Gruen’s continuing contributions to the field.

 Support the Gruen Fund